Face Candy

-Face Candy was an American improvisational jazz rap group by led rapper Eyedea in Saint Paul, Minnesota.
+Face Candy was an American improvisational jazz rap group led by rapper Eyedea in Saint Paul, Minnesota.
 The group released one album, This Is Where We Were, in 2006.
 The initial lineup on the album consisted of Eyedea, Kristoff Krane, J.T.
 Bates, and Casey O'Brien until Eyedea's sudden death in 2010.
-The group released a second album second album in 2011, Waste Age Teenland.
+The group released a second album in 2011, Waste Age Teenland.

 History

 Eyedea & Friends

 Formed in 2005 as Eyedea & Friends the group originally consisted of well known freestyle battle champion and underground rapper Eyedea with drummer J.T.
 Bates, (also of Eyedea's rock band Carbon Carousel), bassist Casey O'Brien, and local rappers Kristoff Krane (also of Abzorber), Carnage, and Mazta I. The group started playing shows at local hip-hop oriented venues where much of the audience which showed up was expecting the music be similar to Eyedea's solo work and work as part of Eyedea & Abilities.
-However the Eyedea and Friends show's actually consisted entirely of extended freestyles with freely improvised instrumental backing this lend to disappointment and anger in many of the fans who in turn booed and threw objects at the group.
+However the Eyedea and Friends shows actually consisted entirely of extended freestyles with freely improvised instrumental backing.
+This led to disappointment and anger in many of the fans who in turn booed and threw objects at the group.
 After the first tour the group stopped performing for a while due partly to the negative reaction.
 However the project was revived with the new name Face Candy and found a better reaction to the music playing now that fans knew what to expect and through playing Jazz venues where the crowds were more receptive to the group's sound.